yoavniran/overweight/README.md

           config: overweight.json
           github-token: ${{ secrets.GITHUB_TOKEN }}
           baseline-report-path: overweight-report.json
-          baseline-branch: main
           update-baseline: true
           report-file: overweight-report.json
 ```

 - `report-json`, `report-table`, and `report-file` outputs enable downstream workflows (PR comments, Slack alerts, artifact uploads, etc.).
-- When `baseline-report-path` + `update-baseline` are set, the action refreshes the stored bundle size report on the baseline branch.
-If `baseline-report-path` is omitted, `update-baseline` is `true`, and `report-file` is set, the baseline file defaults to the same path as the report.
+- When `baseline-report-path` + `update-baseline` are set, the action refreshes the stored bundle size report on the branch that ran the workflow.
+If `baseline-report-path` is omitted and `report-file` is set, the baseline defaults to that path.
+- `baseline-protected-branches` (comma-separated names or glob patterns) blocks inline updates on protected or otherwise restricted branches.
+If an update is required on one of these branches, the action fails with guidance instead of writing changes.
 - `comment-on-pr-always` (first run only) and `comment-on-pr-each-run` control when PR comments are posted even if checks pass.
-- `baseline-create-pr` opens a dedicated branch + PR when the baseline needs to change.
-Needed for protected default branches.
-Customize the PR via `baseline-pr-*` inputs.
-- Additional outputs (`report-file`, `baseline-pr-url`, `baseline-pr-number`) make it easy to chain artifact uploads or follow-up workflows.
+- Additional outputs (`report-file`, `baseline-updated`) make it easy to chain artifact uploads or follow-up workflows.

 ## Release & contributing